basho/basho_docs/source/languages/en/riak/ops/advanced/upgrading-search-2.md

                 ]},
     ```

+10. Perform a rolling restart.
+This is needed both to stop legacy Search as well as properly remove the legacy Search commit hooks.
+A bug in the 1.4.x series allowed bucket properties to leak into what Riak developers call the "raw ring".
+In the case of legacy Search it causes the commit hooks to persist even when legacy Search is disable and the search property is set to false.

+    New Search has code to expunge the legacy hooks from the raw ring but it only occurs during start-up and requires that legacy Search be disabled in the configuration.
+Thus, the easiest way to fix things is to disable legacy Search (in step 9) and then perform a rolling restart of the cluster.

-10. Finally, delete the merge index directories to relcaim disk space.
+11. Finally, delete the merge index directories to relcaim disk space.

 For any questions reach out the the [[Riak community|Help and Community]].
 Preferably, ask your questions up front rather than during the middle of a migration.